 You can arrange for temporary or short-term housing for at least 3 to 4 weeks while looking for a permanent home and getting acquainted with the new city.

 Do not arrange for private or permanent housing until you have seen the property.
 Before renting a home, you must thoroughly inspect it from the inside.

-You can see the options like guesthouse, hostels, some temporary places that institution offers, and low-cost hostels.
+You can see the options like guesthouses, hostels, some temporary places that the institution offers, and low-cost hostels.

 The cost for such places can come to 90-150 AUD per week.
 While such places can give you the flexibility to move in a brief period, the rental cost is higher than for long-term rentals.